SIsilicon/WorldEdit-BE-Docs/docs/usage/tools.md

 ## Block Cycler

 This tool, made with the command `;tool cycler`, lets you change the state of an interacted block.
 Using it while sneaking lets you choose which state to cycle through.

+## Super Pickaxe

+The super pickaxe is different from other tools.
+It's more like a mode that you toggle on and off.
+While enabled, it will increase the amount of blocks any pickaxe can break at a time.
+This is activated using the `;superpickaxe`/`;sp` command along with a specified mode.
+Specifying no mode deactivates the super pickaxe.
+There are three modes in total.

+### Single Mode

+Pickaxes in this mode operate mostly like they always do, apart from their dropping behaviour.
+Activated with `;sp single`.

+### Area Mode

+Pickaxes will break blocks within a cubic area around the initial block broken.
+Only the block that are the same as the initial one broken are affected.
+Activated with `;sp area <range>`.

+### Recursive Mode

+Pickaxes will break blocks starting from the initial broken block.
+It will stop once it can no longer find adjacent blocks to break of the same type.
+Activated with `;sp recursive <range>`.